PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-S3.md

 <img src="../../Images/Controllers/NS-ProControllerEnable.jpg">

 For those of you revisiting this page, you will notice that this step is new.
-This is because we have changed the default controller from the 3rd party wired controller to the official Pro Controller since it has more features.
+This is because we have begun pushing everyone to use the Pro Controller since it has more features.

 ### Step 2: Install UART drivers (potentially)